Feeding high-oleic peanuts to layer hens enhances egg yolk color and oleic fatty acid content in shell eggs

 Toomer OT, Hulse-Kemp AM, Dean LL, Boykin DL, Malheiros R, Anderson KE

-Main findings:• Yolk color value was significantly greater in the hens fed HO peanut diet, compared with hens fed the soybean diet.• Beta-carotene levels were significantly greater in eggs produced from hens fed HO peanuts compared with hens fed soybean.• Total saturated fat was significantly lower in the eggs produced from hens fed HO peanuts vs those who were fed soybean.• All egg samples were tested for the potential of peanut allergy transference.
+Key Findings: Main findings: • Yolk color value was significantly greater in the hens fed HO peanut diet, compared with hens fed the soybean diet. • Beta-carotene levels were significantly greater in eggs produced from hens fed HO peanuts compared with hens fed soybean. • Total saturated fat was significantly lower in the eggs produced from hens fed HO peanuts vs those who were fed soybean. • All egg samples were tested for the potential of peanut allergy transference.
 All of the eggs were found to be non-allergenic.